georgewatson/solarize-everything/README.md

   browser-default) background
 * Gradient backgrounds are not currently solarized
 * Images are not currently recoloured (and probably never will be)
+* The examples above demonstrate an old version of the script; recolouring has since been moderately improved
 * I am terrible at JavaScript.